-According to our first desk research, fake news stories has become more problematic in digital platform and can be spread very quickly on social media and most of the false news are believable and not easy to spot.
-These findings told us that because of uncertainty of news source, people still rely on news organisation regardless any platform which we took away as good insight.
+According to our first desk research, fake news stories has become more problematic in digital platform and can be spread very quickly.
+Moreover the false news are somehow believable and not easy to spot.
+From the findings, we hypothesized that because of uncertainty of news source, people still rely on news organisation regardless any platform which we set up it as an initial problem area.

 Young Audience's news consumption habit

-We had interviews with 40 different users to understand the current news consumption habit.
-We found three main key finding from the interviews: news contents is available at anywhere and anytime, reading news as daily routine in their life style and having ability to choose news sources.
+After the desk research, We conducted an interviews with 40 different users to understand the current news consumption habit.
+We found the three main key findings from the interviews:

 However, the news BBC deliver is often mis-matched to young audience’s needs that they want to read not only serious news but also positive news, especially during night time where people need relax time at home or bed.
 And as they are digital native generation, they have efficient ability to choose which news they consume and they find own time to check news based on their need and lifestyle.